A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: Introduction

 On the other side the Boolean SATisfiability problem is the progenitor of many combinatorial problems and, suprisingly, fits smoothly in the Boolean algebra embedded in $\myClg{}{}{\R^{n,n}}$, the Clifford algebra of $\R^{n,n}$, the realm of simple spinors \cite{Cartan_1937}.
 This is not the first encounter of mathematical physics with \SAT{}: also statistical mechanics applied to \SAT{} brought interesting results \cite{Knuth_2015}.

-Our first contribution is a solid foundation of Boolean algebra within idempotents of \myClg{}{}{\R^{n,n}} and we use this framework to examine different formulations of \SAT{} from a unified standpoint.
+The first contribution of this work is a solid foundation of Boolean algebra within idempotents of \myClg{}{}{\R^{n,n}} and we use this framework to examine different formulations of \SAT{} from a unified standpoint.
 Subsequently we focus on the continuous formulation of \SAT{} in the group \OO{n}, with its equivalent spinorial and vectorial representations.
-The second, and main, contribution is to exploit this formulation to design an algorithm for an unsatisfiability test.
-The core of the algorithm relies on linear combinations of simple spinors induced by the clauses.
+The second, and major, contribution is to exploit this formulation to outline an algorithm for an unsatisfiability test.
+The core of the algorithm relies on linear combinations of simple spinors induced by clauses.

 More in detail in sections~\ref{prop_SAT_basics} and \ref{sec_neutral_R_nn} we succintly recall the Boolean Satisfiability problem and the Clifford algebra \myClg{}{}{\R^{n,n}}.
 Section~\ref{sec_Boole_in_Cl} provides a sturdy formulation of Boolean algebra with idempotents of \myClg{}{}{\R^{n,n}} tailored to our needs while in section~\ref{sec_SAT_in_Cl} we apply these results to give a neat encoding of \SAT{} in \myClg{}{}{\R^{n,n}} together with a first unsatisfiability condition.
 To prepare the \SAT{} formulation in a more specific setting in section~\ref{sec_O(n)_MTNS} we introduce, with a simple formalism, the isomorphism between the set of all totally null subspaces of maximal dimension $n$ of $\R^{n,n}$ and the continuous group \OO{n}.
-In section~\ref{sec_SAT_in_O(n)} we use this to transform a \SAT{} problem into the problem of forming a cover for $\OO{n}$ that gives a continuous formulation of \SAT{} \cite{Budinich_2019} with another unsatisfiability condition.
-In final section~\ref{sec_Simple_Spinors_SAT}, subdivided in three parts, we build on previous results to produce an unsatisfiability test that exploits the linear space properties of the simple spinors of \myClg{}{}{\R^{n,n}}, in one to one correspondence with \OO{n}.
+In central section~\ref{sec_SAT_in_O(n)} we extend this isomorphism to simple spinors of $\myClg{}{}{\R^{n,n}}$ and we can transform a \SAT{} problem into the problem of forming a cover for $\OO{n}$ that gives a continuous formulation of \SAT{} \cite{Budinich_2019}.
+In final, long, section~\ref{sec_Simple_Spinors_SAT}, subdivided in six parts, we apply this continuous formulation to outline an unsatisfiability test that, exploiting the linear space properties of simple spinors of \myClg{}{}{\R^{n,n}}, ultimately induces a generalization of the resolution algorithm.
 This test is not combinatorial and a simple analysis indicates that it is polynomial.

 For the convenience of the reader we tried to make this paper as elementary and self-contained as possible.